quarksuite/components/README.md

 # Quarksuite (Components)

+*Quarksuite grew beyond the need for a dedicated UI library or app.
+It's a toolkit.
+An app would steal focus from making the kit portable and flexible.*

+*You can still browse the code if you want*

 This repo contains and documents components for building Quarksuite GUIs.
 If you want to learn more about what this is and why it exists, please [visit the core repo](https://github.com/quarksuite/core).

 ## Installation